Can I Take Toradol And Tylenol At The Same Time? | Safe Pain Relief

 Bleeding Risks

-Tylenol does not affect platelet function or bleeding time significantly.
+Tylenol does not significantly affect platelet function or bleeding time at usual doses.

 Dosage Guidelines When Combining Toradol and Tylenol